How to use Leapable

 Compare two documents

-Compare the two papers on entanglement swapping in my research-papers database.
+Compare the two papers on entanglement swapping in my research-papers vault.
 What do they agree on?
 Where do they disagree?
 Cite the specific sections.

-Summarize what's in my research-papers database overall.
+Summarize what's in my research-papers vault overall.
 Themes, how many docs, what areas are well-covered vs. thin.
 Keep it under 300 words.

 Every answer carries citations.
-When your AI answers, it quotes the source document + page + exact chunk.
+When your AI answers, it quotes the source document + page + exact excerpt.
 Click any citation in the dashboard to open the original document at that page.

 Everything has a web view.
-Go to your workspace to browse visually — or keep asking your AI.
+Go to your Workbench to browse visually — or keep asking your AI.

 Show me the first 20 documents in research-papers, sorted by most recent.
 Include file name, page count, and status.